fishheadwithchili/kikipounamu/README.md

 > Enterprise-grade distributed microservices ASR system.
 Features dynamic scaling and high-concurrency resilience.
 Built on Event-Driven Architecture with Go, Redis Streams & Python.

+> **ASR (Automatic Speech Recognition)** refers to the technology that converts spoken language into text.
+In short, this project is designed for speech-to-text conversion.

 > **Language**: [English](README.md) | [简体中文](README.zh-CN.md)

 ---